-Operating expenses grew by 16% to EUR 5.8 (5.0) million during the financial year.
-The growth was primarily a result of measures taken to develop business operations.
-The expense ratio was 43.4% (40.1).
+Operating expenses declined by 12.5% to EUR 5.0 (5.8) million during the financial year.
+The decline in operating expenses was primarily the result of efficiency improvement measures in line with the strategy and a reduction in personnel expenses.
+The expense ratio was 33.8% (43.4).

-The balance on the technical account before changes to the equalisation provision fell to EUR 5.9 (8.1) million, and the combined ratio rose to 55.7% (34.0).
-The decline in the balance on the technical account was a result of the growth in claims incurred and operating expenses.
-The equalisation provision decreased by EUR 1.6 (-0.8) million and the balance on the technical account came to EUR 7.5 (7.3) million.
+The balance on the technical account before changes in the equalisation provision strengthened to EUR 9.3 (5.9) million, and the combined ratio fell to 37.8% (55.7).
+The profitability of insurance operations was boosted by the increase in earned premiums, claims incurred having remained low and the contraction of operating expenses from the previous year.
+The equalisation provision was decreased by EUR 0.6 (1.6) million and thus the balance on the technical account came to EUR 9.9 (7.5) million.